The Society of Folk Dance Historians (SFDH)

 At her Kibbutz, a tribute party was held in Rivka's honor in regognition of her life's work and dedication to Israeli folk dance.
 The evening concluded with about two hundred dancers in a Ronda (Grand March), led by the dean of Israeli folk dance, Gurit Kadman.

-Rifka died in January, 2001, at the age of 98.
+Rifka passed away in January, 2001, at the age of 98.
 A tribute section in honor of Rivka has been set up at the Dance Library of Israel in Tel Aviv that includes donated materials from her collection as well as contributions.
 She pioneered the dance step technique and the cultural ties that became the core of Israeli dance today.

 This page © 2018 by Ron Houston.